nickojlopez/teleport/rfd/0113-moderated-file-transfers.md

 The request-a-request flow would be: the request -> the approval -> the file transfer

-The `ApprovedFileTransferRequest` will be stored in-memory and not need to be persisted as it's own entity anywhere else.
+The `FileTransferRequest` will be stored in-memory and not need to be persisted as it's own entity anywhere else.

 We can extend our current File Transfer UI for almost every aspect of moderated file transfers with just a few additions.